visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 """"""""""""""""""""

-If the maximum number of bi-section iterations has been reached without finding a limit cycle show the integral curves still in the queue.
+If the maximum number of bi-section iterations has been reached without finding a limit cycle, show the integral curves still in the queue.

 Show the signed return distances for the first iteration
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""